 Click the Run icon.
-When signal current_state reaches the value s_THREE (VHDL) or 4'b0011 (Verilog), the IICE triggers.
+When signal current_state reaches the value s_THREE, the IICE triggers.

-Note: Because randomly generated data is applied, the trigger watchpoint (s_THREE or 4'b0011) may not reach its intended value.
+Note: Because randomly generated data is applied, the trigger watchpoint (s_THREE) may not reach its intended value.
 Click the adjacent STOP icon if triggering does not occur within a few seconds.
 Using the Cycle data display controller, you can now browse back and forth through the debugger data buffer to view the design activity.